JohnnyMahoney/FinApp/README.md

 # FinApp
-This is the application for calculating yours finance Be with us for future updating!
+This is the application for calculating yours finance.
+Be with us for future updating!
 Next plans: add your spending analyzer, prediction for your future purchasing.